-If you’re looking for fifteen-year-old Emma Flynn-Mantyla, you can probably find her on the ice rink playing ringette.
+If you’re looking for sixteen-year-old Emma Flynn-Mantyla, you can probably find her on the ice rink playing ringette.
 This fiery spirit is a talented teenager with a personality that definitely isn’t suited for the sidelines.
 While the heart-pounding adrenaline of team sports might leave some dizzy, Emma embraces and thrives in chaos.
 It is clear that years spent in frosty arenas have cultivated a sense of self-assuredness that comes in handy; especially when Emma found herself facing off against a very tough opponent.

 In the fall of 2017, downtime was basically a foreign concept between school, homework, friends and practice.
 So when Emma’s left leg started to hurt, her family was concerned, but ever on-the-go they pushed through what they thought were familiar growing pains.
 There was no way to know that they had entered an unfamiliar territory.